qooxdoo/qooxdoo/docs/core/understanding_properties.md

 system.
 In order to understand its power we will first take a look at the ordinary property handling in plain JavaScript first.

+> :memo: Please take a look at `property_features` first to get a compact overview of
+> the available features.

 ## Ordinary Property Handling

 Let's say we have a property `width` for an object `obj`.